cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.DRIVEDOCS.4.1v0.1
-Agencies SHOULD disable Drive SDK access to restrict information sharing and prevent data leakage.
+Agencies SHOULD disable Drive SDK access.

 - Rationale
   - The Drive SDK allows third-party external applications to access data and files from within Drive.
 Disabling the Drive SDK prevents third party applications from accessing the files and data from within the organization, which protects against data leakage and unintentional information sharing.